BC Vision zero

 Stream #2 funds projects that are led by Indigenous communities and governments.
 This aligns with BC Government’s commitment to reconciliation and working with Indigenous governments in a government‐to‐government relationship.
 Indigenous communities can set and direct their own priorities.

-Stream #2 grants may include any items listed under Stream #1.
-It can also extend to other Indigenous‐led road safety priorities, such as road safety planning, driver training, impaired driving, community consultations, stakeholder engagement, public awareness, a bike-share program, etc.
+Stream #2 grants may also include any items listed under Stream #1.
+It can extend to other Indigenous‐led road safety priorities, such as road safety planning, driver training, impaired driving, community consultations, stakeholder engagement, public awareness, a bike-share program, etc.

 Funding Details